-CORPORATE

-VICE PRESIDENT

-OF TALENT AND
+CORPORATE VICE PRESIDENT OF TALENT AND CULTURE

-CULTURE

-More than 25 years of experience Executive with a successful international career for the last twenty-five years leading the human resources areas in respected organizations.
-Marlene has held key leadership roles in multinationals such as Bristol-Myers Squibb - Mead Johnson in the U.S. and APM Terminals - Maersk Group in Europe.
+Executive with a successful international career for the last twenty-five years leading the human resources areas in respected organizations.
+Marlene has held key leadership roles in multinationals such as Bristol-Myers Squibb -Mead Johnson in the U.S. and APM Terminals -Maersk Group in Europe.